georgengelmann/node-status/README.md

 ## Installation

-Edit config.inc.php
-Optional: run svban.php as a cronjob to ban SV nodes.
+Edit config.inc.php - run status.sql on a MariaDB database if you want to store the results of AbuseIPDB or DNSBL lookups.
+These lookups can take a long time and AbuseIPDB has API limits.
+You should only enable these options if you have a database.